Stewardship Begins with Curiosity

 Beekeeping has taught me humility more than anything else.
 Every season presents new challenges, new questions, and new opportunities to learn.

-I am an active member of the Lane County Beekeepers Association and continue my education through Oregon State University's Master Beekeeper Program.
-These experiences allow me to learn from experienced beekeepers, contribute to pollinator education efforts, and continue developing the knowledge needed to become a better steward of both honey bees and the ecosystems that support them.
+Alongside hands-on work in the apiary, I’m enrolled in the OSU Master Beekeeper Apprentice Program, participate in the OSU Bee Advocate Program, and am a member of both the Lane County Beekeepers Association and the Oregon State Beekeepers Association.
+These experiences help me learn from experienced beekeepers, contribute to pollinator education efforts, and keep building the knowledge I need to become a better steward of honey bees and the ecosystems that support them.

-HoneyTide is built on the belief that good stewardship begins with curiosity, patience, and a willingness to keep learning.
+I’m building HoneyTide on the belief that good stewardship begins with curiosity, patience, and a willingness to keep learning.

 Rooted in Stewardship